A Guide To Choosing Apples

 4. Examine For Signs Of Rot.

 Another practical way to decide whether to choose a particular apple or not is by examining it for rot.
-It’s always best to choose an apple without bruises, dents or blemishes 6.
+It’s always best to choose one without bruises, dents or blemishes 6.

 Apples starting to rot are distinguished by: